roryai/makersbnb/README.md

 I want the availability data to be updated once a booking is accepted

 As an owner or user
-So that I can list my space
+So that I can relevant information
 I want to be able to sign up

 As an owner
 So that I can make my property visible on site
-I want to be able to list the name of my space
+I want to be able to create a new listing with the name of my space

 As an owner
 So that I can make my property visible on site